Drax Group: History

 On 13 April 2021, Drax announced that it had completed the acquisition of Pinnacle Renewable Energy Inc.

 On 3 October 2022, BBC Panorama aired an episode showing how pellets burned in Drax powerplants came from natural growth forest in British Columbia.
 This continued to be an issue throughout 2024 and 2025, with Drax accused of burning 250-year-old trees sourced from forests in Canada.

 In November 2024, Drax Group Plc pushed back the start of three new gas-fired power stations in South Wales, Suffolk, and Bedfordshire to next year because of delays in getting the units connected to the grid.
 Drax had previously stated that the facilities would start in Autumn 2024.

 Drax received over £7 billion of subsidies from 2012 to February 2025 from UK taxpayers.
 In 2024 alone, Drax's annual report showed that the company received £869 million in public subsidies.
 This equated to over £2 million per day in subsidies, an average cost of around £10/year per household in the UK.
 The firm would not have achieved its profitability of £1.06 billion in 2024 without taxpayer subsidies.
 Michael Shanks, the UK Minister of State for Energy, agreed that the subsidy arrangements had allowed Drax to make "unacceptably large profits".
 The government said that a new subsidy arrangement from 2027 to 2031 would see Drax receiving only £470m from UK taxpayers per year.

+In January 2026, it was announced that Drax had agreed to acquire Flexitricity, a UK-based optimiser of flexible energy assets, from the energy investment company, Quinbrook in a deal valuing the business at £36 million.
+The transaction was expected to complete in the first quarter of 2026, subject to regulatory approvals and customary closing conditions.

+In July 2026, the company acquired Bluefield Solar Income Fund, a listed company with a portfolio of solar and wind farms, in a transaction worth £548 million.